akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

    vf4's queue4-queue7 and vf5's queue2-queue7 map to TC1, which occupied 2.84Gbps.

-Note: now, the cmit_tb_rate setting can't take work, it is not supported by kernel. so the current status should be: all the TX throughput are occupied by TC1, TC0 should have no throughput.
+Note: now, the cmit_tb_rate setting can't take work, it is not supported by kernel.
+   So the current result of step4 should be: all the TX throughput are occupied by TC1, TC0 should have no throughput. vf4's queue0-queue3 and vf5's queue0-queue1 map to TC0, which have no throughput. vf4's queue4-queue7 and vf5's queue2-queue7 map to TC1, which occupied 3.64Gbps.

 Test case 7: 2 iavf VFs, ets mode
 =================================
-in ETS mode, calculate the sum value of different vf node which binded to same TC, the proportion of the value of different TC is consistent to TC bandwitch distribution
+In ETS mode, calculate the sum value of different vf node which binded to same TC, the proportion of the value of different TC is consistent to TC bandwitch distribution

 1. DCB setting, set 3 TCs bandwidth with ets mode::